S-Limbu/sql-projects-portfolio/practice/analysis/22_cohort_analysis.md

 🔑 Takeaway
 This analysis highlights how sticky your product is over time.
 It allows product managers to track the health of each cohort, and adjust strategy to improve lifetime value and user satisfaction.

-Let me know if you’d like to visualize this as a retention heatmap or cohort matrix next.